hathix/tweet-party-classifier/writeup.md

 X[i], A[d], and B[d] are usually distributed according to the standard normal distribution N(0, 1).

-The signs of X[i] and A[d] are arbitrary as long as they are consistent (positive can indicate liberal and negative conservative, or vice versa.)
+The signs of X[i] and A[d] are arbitrary as long as they are consisent (positive can indicate liberal and negative conservative, or vice versa.)
 We will see that, mathematically, it only matters if the signs of X[i] and A[d] are the same or different.

 We can use this information to predict if the lawmaker will vote yes: